 Monthly reports are prepared for PIF's executive management.

-In addition, quarterly detailed investment and financial reports are prepared for Board of Directors.
+Quarterly detailed investment and financial reports are prepared for Board of Directors.

-Finally, PIF's annual financial statements, which are audited by an accredited international audit firm, are published in PIF's annual report.
-Copies of the annual report are submitted to the Palestinian President, Palestinian Government and are available to the general public.
+In addition, PIF's annual financial statements, which are audited by accredited international audit firm, are published in PIF's annual report.
+Copies of the annual report are submitted to the Palestinian President, Palestinian Government and are available for general public and posted on PIF website.